RealShocky/ComBadge/CODE_OF_CONDUCT.md

 ## Reporting Violations

 If you witness or experience behavior that violates this Code of Conduct, please report it to the project maintainers immediately.
-You can report violations by contacting [INSERT CONTACT INFORMATION HERE].
+You can report violations by contacting [Mark.varkevisser@execs.com]

 All reports will be treated with confidentiality and will be thoroughly investigated.
 We are committed to taking appropriate action to address any violations and to ensure the safety and well-being of our community members.